Skip to main content

 Patients often ask about home monitoring equipment—such as ECG devices, blood pressure monitors, glucose tracking apps—as well as useful books to read.
 Increasingly, doctors are also encouraging individuals to pay closer attention to their waistlines, since visceral adipose tissue (VAT) plays a crucial role in long-term health.

-It therefore makes sense to monitor not only your blood pressure, weight, and ECG (if you are prone to arrhythmia), but also your waist circumference.
+It therefore makes sense to monitor not only your blood pressure, weight, and ECG (if you are prone to arrhythmia), but also your waist circumference and strength.
 Body composition scales can also be a valuable part of routine self-care at home.

 The following list of recommended tools and devices has been compiled by a single cardiologist and does not represent an endorsement by the Surrey Cardiovascular Clinic (SCVC) faculty or reflect a consensus of medical opinion.
 Patients are encouraged to ask their own physicians for individualised recommendations.